 It all starts with topics.

 Using a good topic model ensures your post covers all the significant issues that relate to the primary subject.
+This screen shot shows a partial output from MarketMuse for the topic "content optimization."

 Keep this in mind when you optimize your content.
 You want to ensure there is sufficient depth of coverage.
 Here you’re looking for content gaps within your blog post that you need to fill.
 Likewise, there may be topics you briefly mention that need further elaboration.